benjaminmbrown/angular2-basic-app-example/README.md

-# angular2-basic-app-example
+#Angular 2 Application

-Basic angular 2 app
+Using yarn, webpack, typescript, and angular 2